tfalbo/tfalbo/README.md

 # 🙋🏻‍♀️ Hello!
-I'm Thaíssa, Site Realiability Engineer from 🇧🇷Rio de Janeiro, Brazil.
+I'm Thaíssa, a Site Reliability Engineer from Rio de Janeiro, Brazil🇧🇷.

+- 🔭  I'm currently working at Tucows
+- 🌱  I'm currently learning French, Project Management and Kafka
+- 🙅🏻‍♀️  I'm not looking to make a job change at the moment
+- 📫  How to reach me: email me on `me at thaissa dot me`
+- 😄  Pronouns: she/her
+- ⚡   Fun fact: I have two cats 🐈‍⬛🐖 and love playing Animal Crossing🎮

 ### 💻 Technologies